shuvasisdatta/spa-page-visit-counter/README.md

 this.$store.state.visit.pageVisits
 ```

-You can use any of the below written property of a page visit information in your vuejs component that stored in an document of firebase
+You can use any of the below written property of a page visit information in your vuejs component that stored in an document of cloud firestore
 ```
 { id, page, count, created, updated }
 ```